 Always keep in mind that a line of credit home loan shouldn't be used as a credit card, but extremely carefully, as the funds you are borrowing are based on your equity.
 Before applying for a line of credit home loan have a think about what you'd be spending the funds on, and if need be seek the advice of a financial planner for more information.

-Features of the CUA Equity Line of Credit
+What are the features and benefits of the CUA Equity Line of Credit?

 - No monthly or payout fees.
 Borrowers pay no monthly administration fees for the Equity Line of Credit.
 No early payout fees are levied if borrowers choose to repay the credit in full.